marahmbawwab/Simple-LoginApp/README.md

 # Simple-LoginSystem
 Welcome to My Login Website!
 This is a simple login project made in Python and Django for backend and CSS,HTML,JS for frontend.
-The idea behind the project is to learn how to implement the user authentication method (Login, Signup,Logout).
+The idea behind the project is to learn how to implement the user authentication methods (Login, Signup,Logout).
+Which I can later apply in each online app with some changes on it because every website nowadays requires users to create accounts, and therefore this will come in handy.